calebkleveter/chatter/Tutorials/deeper-into-fluent/README.md

 ## [Model Relations](https://docs.vapor.codes/3.0/fluent/relations/)

 We are going to start with a [sibling](https://docs.vapor.codes/3.0/fluent/relations/#siblings), or many-to-many, relationship.
 The app we are building will be a simple social media app.
-One important part of any social media being able to follow people.
+One important part of any social media platform is being able to follow people.
 To represent a follower/following connection, we would have a model that has two `User` IDs, one for the follower and one for the followed.
 Fluent has a protocol to help us build this kind of structure called `Pivot`.
 There are database type specific versions of this protocol, so use `PostgreSQLPivot` or `MySQLPivot` based on which database you are using.

 We are going to call the pivot model `UserConnection`.
 That model looks like this: